Guide to vendor reconciliation process in accounts payable

 • In some cases of online invoicing, vendors delete lines that are paid.
 If you don’t reconcile on time, you will end up paying again, noticing the difference in the amount owed.

-What if you cannot match a vendor statement entry with either a credit note or an invoice in the system?
-Are you using any invoicing software?
-If yes, then check the invoices that are stalled for any reason.
+And, if you cannot match a vendor statement entry with either a credit note or an invoice in the system and are using an invoicing software, then check the invoices that are stalled for any reason.

 Check invoices with errors or unapproved invoices.